clf0022git/drone-telemetry-project/README.md

 3. Run the main.py file with Python version 3.12 or newer.

 ## Dependencies
-* Express install: `pip install -r requirements.txt`
+* Express install (recommended): `pip install -r requirements.txt`
 * Tkinter: pip install tk (should come pre-installed with Windows builds of Python)
 * VLC Media Player: pip install python-vlc (this only installs the Python bindings, you must install the media player separately)
 * Pandas: pip install pandas
+* Numpy: pip install numpy
+* Matplotlib: pip install matplotlib

 ## Program Files
 This project contains a number of files, each of which contains or controls different aspects of the program’s functionality